Omega-Worldbender/synthesis-nova/CONTRIBUTING.md

-# Contributing to Synthesis Nova CORE
+# Contributing to Synthesis Nova

-Thank you for your interest in contributing!
+Thank you for your interest in contributing to Synthesis Nova!

 ## Ways to Contribute

-### 1. Share Your Results
+### 1. Report Issues
-- How Synthesis Nova improved your AI interactions
+- Bug reports
+- Feature requests
-- Before/after examples
+- Documentation improvements
-- Specific use cases where it helped

-### 2. Report Issues
+### 2. Share Examples
+- Code integrations
+- Use case demonstrations
+- Before/after comparisons

+### 3. Translations
-- Unclear documentation
+- Help translate documentation
-- Framework not working as expected
-- Suggestions for improvement
+- Localize examples for different markets

-### 3. Add Examples
-- New before/after comparisons
-- Different AI systems
-- Novel use cases

-### 4. Improve Documentation
+### 4. Research
-- Clarify confusing sections
+- Academic papers citing Synthesis Nova
-- Add translations
+- Performance benchmarks
-- Create tutorials
+- User studies

-## How to Contribute
+## Guidelines

-### For Small Changes:
+### Code Contributions
-1. Open an issue describing the change
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test thoroughly
-2. Submit a pull request
+5. Submit a pull request
-3. Reference the issue in your PR

-### For Large Changes:
+### Documentation
-1. Open an issue first to discuss
-2. Get feedback before investing time
-3. Then submit PR
+- Keep language clear and accessible
+- Include code examples where helpful
+- Follow existing formatting conventions

+### Framework Modifications
+The core Synthesis Nova framework (Codex, Annex, Guide) is maintained by the author.
+Proposed changes should be discussed in issues first.

 ## Code of Conduct

-- Be respectful and constructive
+- Be respectful and inclusive
-- Focus on improving the framework
+- Focus on constructive feedback
-- Help others understand and use it
+- Help newcomers feel welcome
-- Share knowledge openly

-## What We're Looking For

-✅ Clear, practical examples
-✅ Documentation improvements
-✅ Real-world use case studies
-✅ Integration guides for specific platforms

-❌ Theoretical debates without practical application
-❌ Subjective criticism without constructive alternatives

 ## Questions?

-Open an issue with the "question" label.
+Open an issue on GitHub for any questions.

-## License

-By contributing, you agree your contributions will be licensed under the MIT License.

 ---

-Thank you for helping make AI collaboration better! 🚀
+Thank you for helping improve Synthesis Nova! 🔥💎⚡